 Scaffolding is a temporary structure designed to be as flexible as possible to enable works access to all kinds of building.
 This statement encapsulates the utilitarian and functional nature of scaffolding and scaffolding design.
 However it fails to show how fundamental it has been through history of construction.
-Scaffolding has been around for as long as we started imagining complex and multi-storeyed buildings.
+Scaffolding in London has been around for as long as we started imagining complex and multi-storeyed buildings.
 Our fascination with ancient and historic buildings is their almost miraculous construction.

 Massive ancient structures required engineers to invent new types of scaffolding.
 Scaffolding should leave no mark on the building that it is supporting.
 However unlike modern scaffolding techniques, historic buildings sometimes tell us about the invisible structures which must have existed.
 Gaps in masonry known as putlogs, for example, have left us clues to how these construction pioneers created their wonders.